CosmicScale/PSBBN-Definitive-English-Patch/README.md

 - Watching videos in the Movie Channel
 - Transferring photos from a digital camera and viewing them in the Photo Channel

-This project aims to translate **PSBBN** from Japanese to English, introduce modern features, and make it a viable daily driver in 2025 and beyond.
+This project aims to translate **PSBBN** from Japanese to multiple languages, introduce modern features, and make it a viable daily driver in 2025 and beyond.

 You can find out more about the **PSBBN** software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator) and on my [YouTube channel](https://www.youtube.com/@CosmicScaleFactor).